louisjham/villager-ai-hexstrike-integration/README.md

 ./scripts/test_villager_setup.sh
 ```

-**That's it!** Both Villager AI and HexStrike ready for your AI model to use.
+**That's it!** Both Villager AI and HexStrike are ready for your AI model to use.

 ---